newman8r/dna-site-extension/dna_site_import.md

 ---

-## Content Script — Extraction Logic
+## Content Script — Navigation & Signals; Extraction via Side Panel

+- Auto‑navigation:
-- Detect page readiness; on GEDmatch list pages (`/tools/gedcom/find-gedcoms-by-kit`) collect all internal GEDmatch tree links, compute their pedigree URLs, message the side panel with the set, and auto-navigate to the first pedigree.
+  - On GEDmatch list pages (`/tools/gedcom/find-gedcoms-by-kit`), collect internal links, compute pedigree URLs, emit `gm-trees-detected`, and navigate to the first pedigree.
-- On an “individual” page (`/tools/gedcom/individual`) compute the pedigree URL from `id_family` and `id_ged` and navigate.
+  - On an “individual” page (`/tools/gedcom/individual`), compute the pedigree URL from `id_family`/`id_ged` and navigate.
-- On the pedigree chart: locate the `<pre>` element, extract `innerHTML` and `innerText`, then parse nodes + edges as described above.
+- Extraction is triggered from the Side Panel.
+The panel uses `chrome.scripting.executeScript` against the active tab to extract the `<pre>` block (`innerHTML`, `innerText`, anchor metadata), then builds rows JSON and families (V9) in‑panel.
-- WikiTree links are ignored for now (Phase 2 will add WikiTree capture support).
+- WikiTree and other external links are ignored for now (planned in Phase 2).
-- Return a capture payload via `chrome.runtime.sendMessage`.
-For “Capture Subtree”, repeat the process and include overlap anchor.
+- “Capture Subtree” UI exists as a stub; subtree capture/merge is planned in a subsequent phase.

 Performance: the `<pre>` block is small; parsing runs in milliseconds.